-Do you or a household member have a financial interest, as defined above, in any of the following businesses, professions, occupations, groups, or matters?
-Check any of the following which apply and describe the nature of your or your household member's financial interest:
+in ma any .tter or a household member have a financial interest, as defined above, of the following businesses, professions, occupations, groups, or s?
+Check any of the following which apply and describe the nature or your household member's financial interest:

 (a) Any profession, occupation, or business licensed or certified by the State of New Hampshire.
 List each such profession, occupation, or category of business.

 (b) Health Care

 Describe:

 (c) Insurance

 Describe:

 (d) Real estate, including brokers, agents, developers, and landlords

 Describe:

 (e) Banking or financial services

 Describe:

-(f) State of New Hampshire, county or municipal employment
+( f ) State of New Hampshire, county or municipal employment

 Describe:

 (g) New Hampshire Retirement System

-Degariba

-\square (h) Current use land assessment program

 Describe:

-☐ (i) Restaurants and lodging
+(h) Current use land assessment program

 Describe:

-☐ (j) Sale and distribution of alcoholic beverages
+(i) Restaurants and lodging

 Describe:

-☐ (k) Practice of law
+П (j) Sale and distribution of alcoholic beverages

 Describe:

-☐ (1) Any business regulated by the Public Utilities Cor nmission
+Ш (k) Practice of law

 Describe:

-☐ (m) Legal forms of gambling or charitable gaming
+Ш (1) Any business regulated by the Public Utilities Commission

 Describe:

-☐ (n) Education
+Ц (m) Legal forms of gambling or charitable gaming

 Describe:

-☐ (o) Water resources
+Ш (n) Education

 Describe:

-☐ (p) Agriculture
+Ш (0) Water resources

 Describe:

+(p) Agriculture

+Describe:

-\square (q) New Hampshire taxes: \square Business Profits Tax,
+(q) New Hampshire taxes: ☐ Business Profits Tax,

-\square Business Enterprise Tax, \square Interest and Div vidends Tax
+$\square$ Business Enterprise Tax, $\square$ Interest and Dividends Tax

-☐ (r) Other
+(r) Other

 Describe: